esm-ispm-unibe-ch/covid19-mhsr/README.md

 Detailed description can be found
 <a href="https://esm-ispm-unibe-ch.github.io/covid19-mhsr/search-strategy" download>here</a>

+Current list of papers to be extracted is in search strategy folder
+<a href="https://esm-ispm-unibe-ch.github.io/covid19-mhsr/search-strategy/20200520_174601_newrefs.csv"> here </a>
+.

 ### Data Extraction

-You can find data extraction instructions <a href="https://esm-ispm-unibe-ch.github.io/covid19-mhsr/search-strategy/Explanations\ for\ Data\ extraction.docx"> here </a>
+You can find data extraction instructions
+<a href="https://esm-ispm-unibe-ch.github.io/covid19-mhsr/search-strategy/Explanations_for_Data_extraction.docx"> here </a>

+List of collaborators <a href="https://esm-ispm-unibe-ch.github.io/covid19-mhsr/search-strategy/Reviewers_for_COVID_and_MH.pdf"> here </a>